-At Correct Capital Wealth Management, our Wentzville, MO financial planners and retirement consultants help companies of all sizes offer customized and effective 401(k) plans that fit their business and provide stability for their employees.
+At Correct Capital Wealth Management, our Wentzville, MO financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit their business and provide stability for their employees.
 We do the financial and administrative work for you, so you can focus on growing your business while we focus on growing your and your employees' retirement accounts.
 Speak to a Correct Capital team member today at 314-930-401(k) or contact us online to get started with setting up a 401(k) for your small business in Wentzville, MO.

-Do I Need a 401(k) For My Wentzville, MO Small Business?
+Should I Establish a 401(k) For My Wentzville, MO Small Business?

-Setting up and operating a 401(k) for a small business in Wentzville, MO has numerous benefits, for you, your employees, and your business's bottom line:
+Establishing and maintaining a 401(k) for a small business in Wentzville, MO has numerous benefits, for you, your employees, and your business goals alike:

-- Attract and keep top employees — Offering retirement plans can be an important tool for recruiting and keeping top talent, particularly if many Wentzville, MO companies are advertising for the same position.
-Some employees will even quit their job over a 401(k), and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.
+- Attract and retain top employees — Offering a 401(k) plan can be an important tool for attracting and keeping top talent, particularly in a competitive Wentzville, MO job market.
+One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.

 - Tax deductions — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
 Matching contributions from employers are tax deductible to the extent that the contributions do not exceed the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-The federal government also offers tax credits when employers first establish a 401(k) plan, and if the employer offers automatic enrollment.
-Employee contributions reduce their tax liability and their contributions grow tax free.
+The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employees can benefit from tax-deferred contributions and potentially reduce their taxable income.

-- Increased financial security for employees — A 401(k) plan allows employees to feel better about how they'll live in retirement.
+- Increased employee retirement savings — A retirement account allows employees to save for retirement through automatic contributions deducted from their paychecks.
 Greater financial security eventually leads to more productivity.

-- Reduced liability — Employers owe a fiduciary duty to their employees when they offer retirement plans, which involves a wide range of investment comprehension and obligations.
-If you partner with an ERISA 3(38) Fiduciary advisor to initiate and manage your small business's 401(k), the bulk of that liability will go to them.
+- Decreased liability — Employers owe a fiduciary responsibility to their employees when they provide retirement plans, which involves a wide range of investment comprehension and responsibilities.
+If you partner with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), most of that liability will be passed onto them.

-- Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll take care of the vast majority of employee education, compliance, and administrative responsibilities on your behalf, so you can reap the rewards of offering a plan without putting in too much work yourself.
-Furthermore, advisors can help with 401(k) payroll integration for further simplicity.
+- Ease of administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll handle the vast majority of employee education, compliance, and administrative responsibilities for you, so you can benefit from the rewards of offering a plan without much hassle.
+Moreover, advisors can help integrate contributions with your payroll system for further simplicity.
 If an employee moves to a new job elsewhere, they can effortlessly perform a 401(k) rollover to an IRA or new 401(k) without you having to do much work.

-Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees, or it may just be yourself.
+Small businesses, depending on what type of company they are, can have anywhere from one to 1,500 employees.
 However many employees you have, there is a 401(k) plan that will work for you:

 In any 401(k) plan, employees can put savings into the account through money taken out of their paychecks.
-Most 401(k)s have many different investment opportunities.
-Employers can employers can deposit an equal amount as their employees as an additional perk to employees.
-Most 401(k) plans must adhere to stringent nondiscrimination requirements, and perform yearly tests to ensure they remain compliant.
-The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case the limit is $30,000.
+Most 401(k)s offer many different investment opportunities.
+Employers can employers can deposit an equal amount as their employees as an additional benefit to employees.
+Most 401(k) plans must follow rigid nondiscrimination requirements, and perform yearly tests to ensure they remain compliant.
+The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case the limit is $30,000.

-Wentzville, MO employers with multiple employees have a few different things to think about when setting up their 401(k) plan:
+Wentzville, MO businesses with multiple employees have a few different options in how they set up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, lowering an employee's taxable income.
+- Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
+With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, and the employee can then deduct the amount contributed from their taxable income.
 When the money is withdrawn it is taxed as ordinary income at the plan participant's tax rate at the time of withdrawal.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming more popular as they decrease tax liability in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
+Roth 401(k)s are becoming increasingly popular as they decrease tax liability in retirement.

 - Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as a business owner you would be obligated to make contributions that are fully vested when made.
-To meet Safe Harbor requirements, you have four options:
+There are four ways in which an employer can contribute:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee decides to themselves.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee decides to themselves.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.